-Where a student has an EHC plan there is a legal requirement to provide an annual review at the point of Year 9, Year 11 or Year 13 transition.
+Where a student has a EHC plan, there is a legal requirement to provide a transition annual review at the point of Year 9, Year 11 and Year 13.
 This review may take the form of a Person Centred Review or Formal Review.
 This is decided upon by the SENCo in consultation with external agencies.
 Transition Plans are drawn up in accordance with parental, pupil and staff views.